Iaguin11/Financias-Pessoais/README.md

 # Gerenciador de Finanças -
 Programa para controlar as finanças.
-- Para usar, execute o json-server .
+- Para usar, execute o json-server.